oroinc/documentation/cloud/architecture/index.rst

 Encryption
 ~~~~~~~~~~

 The backed up data is encrypted using AES-256 keys.
-The Retention policy for daily backups are retained for one week.
-Backups created on Sunday are retained for one year and they serve as weekly backups.

 RTO
 ~~~